TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 words to create a new term with a new meaning as in backyard (back and yard) or New Age (new and age).

-But, how will they be spelled?
+But how should they be spelled?
 Backend, back-end or back end?
 Site package or sitepackage?

 All these spellings for backend are currently correct spellings (at least according to `some sources <https://ell.stackexchange.com/questions/117383/what-is-the-correct-term-back-end-back-end-or-backend>`__.